pacav69/btaw/readme.md

     grunt assemble

-will run the assemble the parts of the webpages
+will run assemble on parts of the webpages

 ## Customizing